Charles W. Chappelle: Other activities

 While Chappelle lived in Brooklyn, New York, in the early 1900s, he also worked as an architect and contractor in Brooklyn, where he erected several buildings.

-HWhile he traveled and lived in several United States cities, and African countries, his main United States residence was in Pittsburgh, Pennsylvania, where he returned to in 1920, and was employed by the city's department of lands and buildings.
+While he traveled and lived in several United States cities, and African countries, his main United States residence was in Pittsburgh, Pennsylvania, where he returned to in 1920, and was employed by the city's department of lands and buildings.
 He was an active member of the Bethesda Presbyterian Church.

 Chappelle died in 1941 in Pittsburgh, Pennsylvania.